Are you looking to buy a car?

 No, you do not need car insurance before purchasing a car in the UK.
 However, it is mandatory to have valid car insurance in place before you drive your new vehicle home after purchase.

 When purchasing a used car, you should check the vehicle’s V5C logbook, service history, MOT certificate, and any outstanding finance or loan agreements.
 Additionally, request the car’s vehicle history report to ensure it has not been involved in any accidents or major issues.
+In certain cases, a CoC (certificate of Conformity) is also a requirement.

 Yes, you should always take a test drive before finalising the purchase.
 It allows you to assess the car’s condition, performance, and comfort.
 Take the opportunity to drive on different road types to get a comprehensive feel for the vehicle.